Mobile Company of America

-The Mobile Company of America was an American steam automobile manufacturer founded in 1899 by John Brisben Walker with production in Tarrytown, New York.
+The Mobile Company of America was an American steam automobile manufacturer founded in 1899 by John Brisben Walker with production in North Tarrytown, New York.

 History

 John Brisben Walker arranged the purchase of F. E. Stanley and F. O. Stanley's manufacturing rights and factory for their steam carriage demonstrated in 1898.
 With Amzi L. Barber, they set-up the Locomobile Company of America in 1899 to produce steam carriages.
-Almost immediately, Brisben Walker and Lorenzo Barber parted ways and split the company in two.
+Almost immediately, Walker and Barber parted ways and split the company in two.
 Walker set up the Mobile Company of America with the right to the Stanley patents but no factory, while the Locomobile Company shared the patent rights but also received the Stanley Watertown factory and most of the steam cars under production.

-Brisben Walker purchased a factory site near Tarrytown, New York and hired McKim, Mead & White to design a purpose built automobile factory.
+Walker purchased parts of the former Ambrose Kingsland estate in what is now the village of Sleepy Hollow, New York, and hired McKim, Mead & White to design a purpose-built automobile factory at the foot of the village's Beekman Avenue.
 Manufacturing machinery was purchased and the new factory at Kingsland Point produced its first Mobile Steam carriage on March 7, 1900.
 Advertising claimed it to be the largest automobile factory in the world.